Environmental Services Fee Schedule

 • The potential source of each contaminant

-Q.What is a Maximum Contaminant Level?
+Q. What is a Maximum Contaminant Level?
 How does that differ from a Maximum Contaminant Level Goal?

-A. The Maximum Contaminant Level (MCL) is the maximum amount of a particular contaminant that is allowed in a public drinking water.
+A. The Maximum Contaminant Level (MCL) is the maximum amount of a particular contaminant that is allowed in public drinking water.
 Water suppliers must notify their customers if a contaminant exceeds the MCL.

 The Maximum Contaminant Level Goal (MCLG) is the level of a contaminant in drinking water at which there is no known or anticipated health threat from that contaminant to a person who consumes the water.